kalscium/flexar/README.md

 # flexar
 An extremely flexible lexer/parser (get it?) for writing your own programming language

+## Important Note
+Just use [`chumsky`](https://github.com/zesterer/chumsky) instead, it's better and more mature than this project and has essentially everything that I had hoped for `flexar`.

 # Examples
 The following examples are implementations of each of the aspects of this library; all working together to create a simple math interpreter with support for varibles.
 ### Imports